rook/rook/Documentation/edgefs-quickstart.md

 # Teardown

-When you are done with the test cluster, see [these instructions](edgefs-teardown.md) to clean up the cluster.
+When you are done with the cluster, simply delete CRDs in reverse order.
+You may want to re-format your raw disks with `wipefs -a` command.
+Or if you using raw devices and want to keep same storage configuration but change some resource or networking parameters, consider to use `devicesResurrectMode`.